Setting Up an Open Source Security Lab with Ubuntu

 • Building a lab

-I want to develop my penetration testing and vulnerability assessment skills.
-Perhaps due to a large number of highly public security breaches in 2013 and 2014, many organisations are realising that they need to do more find and fix the flaws in their systems.
-The attackers have become very good at exploring weakness — some of which have been around for decades — in some of the core services of operating systems and networks.
-I think penetration and vulnerability testing is one area where demand will continue to grow.
-However, pursuing training is the toughest one to deal with.
+I aim to develop my penetration testing and vulnerability assessment skills.
+Perhaps due to the large number of highly public security breaches in 2013 and 2014, many organisations realise they need to do more to find and fix flaws in their systems.
+Attackers have become very adept at exploiting weaknesses — some of which have been around for decades — in some core services of operating systems and networks.
+I believe penetration and vulnerability testing is one area where demand will continue to grow.
+However, pursuing training is the toughest challenge.

 Many of the training classes I want to take are expensive.
 A single SANS course is about $5000.
-The cost of the course plus the loss of income during the week I am attending the courses makes the overall cost difficult to swallow.
-But … if I want to be successful I have to find a way.
+The cost of the course, plus the loss of income during the week I am attending, makes the overall cost difficult to swallow.
+But... if I want to be successful, I have to find a way.

-The other option is for me to do all the training online.
-This would allow me the flexibility of working during the day and studying at night.
+The other option is to do all the training online.
+This would allow me the flexibility to work during the day and study at night.
 Online courses tend to be cheaper as well.
-Some of the courses provide a lab for students to test out the techniques taught in the course.
-I haven’t made any decisions on training as yet but I have put some thought into building a lab where I can play around with some of the open-source security tools.
+Some courses provide a lab for students to practice the techniques taught in the course.
+I haven't made any decisions on training yet, but I have put some thought into building a lab where I can experiment with some open-source security tools.

-At first, I thought that perhaps I would build out the lab using OS X. I could use my iMac for assessment and monitoring and my MacBook Air for the pen-testing machine.
-I could certainly find OS X ports of most of (if not all) the tools.
+At first, I thought I might build the lab using OS X. I could use my iMac for assessment and monitoring and my MacBook Air for pen-testing.
+I could certainly find OS X ports of most, if not all, the tools.
 But I use these two machines for other purposes.
-The iMac is for photo editing and writing and the MacBook Air is my minimal viable mobile office and presentation device.
-I really want to have devices dedicated to security related tasks.
+The iMac is for photo editing and writing, and the MacBook Air is my minimal viable mobile office and presentation device.
+I really want devices dedicated to security-related tasks.

-To build a test lab I bought a used Dell Blade Server on eBay.
-It has enough CPU, memory and storage for this purpose.
-I plan on installing a Linux distort.
-I’m not sure if it would be better to install Ubuntu Server and then install or build the security tools or just install a Linux distro like Kali Linux that’s geared toward pen testers.
-I’m not sure as yet.
+To build a test lab, I bought a used Dell Blade Server on eBay.
+It has enough CPU, memory, and storage for this purpose.
+I plan on installing a Linux distro.
+I'm not sure if it would be better to install Ubuntu Server and then install or build the security tools or just install a Linux distro like Kali Linux that's geared toward pen-testers.
+I'm not sure yet.

 • OpenVAS for network and system vulnerability assessment